 “I hope that this image can speak for itself.
 It is one of the most memorable and beautiful sunsets that I’ve ever witnessed.
 The colors, the landscape, trees, clouds, everything—just breathtaking!”

 If you want to check out more of Steve’s work, check him out on Instagram, Tumblr, or on his website.
 Keep an eye out for another post of Steve’s work in the near future from his time in Fiji.
-If you need more photos in your life, check out our previous Capture blogpost or head to the Photo Gallery.
+If you need more photos in your life, check out our previous Capture blogpost.
 Happy travels.

 Justin's insatiable curiosity and love of people inspire every aspect of his photography.
 Over the past 18 years, his work as a photographer has taken him to every U.S. state and 39 countries around the world.
 A native of California, he has worked as a photographer for USA Today and The Associated Press.
 Justin has photographed and led service and adventure programs all around the world for Rustic Pathways.
 He also coordinates the hiring and training of all of our summer Photographer Guides.